From the dish, to sound. TasteTune creates music inspired by flavor.

 1. Senegalese style (original)

-It is characterized by its use of fish such as mackerel and sea bream as the main ingredient.
+That's the Ceebujen I mentioned earlier.
+Its defining feature is using fish like mackerel and sea bream as the main ingredient.

 Another characteristic is that vegetables are cut into larger pieces and broken rice is used.